JuliaGraphs/NetworkLayout.jl/docs/src/index.md

 set_theme!(resolution=(800, 400)) #hide
 CairoMakie.inline!(true) # hide
 using NetworkLayout
-using GraphMakie, LightGraphs, LightGraphs import Random; Random.seed!(2) # hide nothing #hide
+using GraphMakie, LightGraphs
+import Random; Random.seed!(2) # hide
+nothing #hide
 ```

 # Basic Usage & Algorithms
-All of the algorithms follow the [layout interface](@ref).
+All of the algorithms follow the [Layout Interface](@ref).
 Each layout algorithm
 is represented by a type `Algorithm <: AbstractLayout`.
 The parameters of each
 algorithm can be set with keyword arguments.
 The `Algorithm` object itself is
 callable and transforms the adjacency matrix and returns a list of `Point{N,T}` from [`GeometryBasics.jl`](https://github.com/JuliaGeometry/GeometryBasics.jl).